-- 53 Hoton, Cotes, Burton on the Wolds and Prestwold form part of the rural landscape that extends east from the northeast edge of Loughborough to the Six Hills junction of the A46.
-The area between the four settlements consists largely of farms and farm land. - 54 Burton on the Wolds is the principal settlement in the Wolds Villages Neighbourhood Plan area and has been the focus for new development.
-To prevent the sprawl of development into the open countryside and to protect the landscape setting of the village, we have identified Limits to Development for Burton on the Wolds. - 55 The designated countryside area includes the remainder of the Neighbourhood Area outside of the Limits to Development for Burton on the Wolds, which covers the settlements of Cotes, Hoton and Prestwold.
+- Form part of the rural landscape that extends east from the northeast edge of Loughborough to the Six Hills junction of the A46.
+The area between the four settlements consists largely of farms and farm land. - Burton on the Wolds is the principal settlement in the Wolds Villages Neighbourhood Plan area and has been the focus for new development.
+To prevent the sprawl of development into the open countryside and to protect the landscape setting of the village, we have identified Limits to Development for Burton on the Wolds. - The designated countryside area includes the remainder of the Neighbourhood Area outside of the Limits to Development for Burton on the Wolds, which covers the settlements of Cotes, Hoton and Prestwold.